Chris Morris's 2010 UK terrorist comedy was passed 15 uncut by the BBFC with the consumer advise: Contains strong language and sex references.

 How can I sell my film in the UK, legally?

-own homes.
+in their own homes.
 In other words, it created censorship in individuals' homes where no censorship had existed before, and it made a difference between what you have on your video recording machine and what is on your bookshelves.
-Douglas Houghton, Hugh Jenkins,
+Douglas

+purpose.
 This is not realistic or of assistance to the New Wave of self-made digital British film-makers such as myself.
-Bodies such as the UK Film Council are not in existence to help independents; their funds and schemes are in no position, and never have been,
+Bodies such as the UK Film Council are not in existence to help independents; their funds and schemes are in no position, and

+certified.
 We would describe such a world as dystopian and unrealistic, yet that is the creative state a British film-maker lives in.
-On some level, despite the assertion of Lord Davies of Oldham who makes the opposite statement without evidence or backup, the
+On some level, despite the assertion of Lord Davies of Oldham who makes the opposite statement without evidence

 So, even though we know the answer, I'll re-phrase my question bearing all of this in mind.

-BBFC can still do it's job, and UK film-makers can feel welcome, encouraged and free to create ideas, and business, at home.
-We would have a viable, profit making independent UK film scene, which develops and grows talent in the UK, allows film-makers to
+websites.
+The BBFC can still do it's job, and UK film-makers can feel welcome, encouraged and free to create ideas, and business, at home.
+We would have a viable, profit making independent UK film scene, which develops and grows talent in the UK,

-Films.
-Independent film-makers may not necessarily or realistically want an audience of millions, or even thousands, where a few hundred would suffice; if we sold even one hundred of our DVDs to our fans at £10 each, many of us could cover the
+British Films.
+Independent film-makers may not necessarily or realistically want an audience of millions, or even thousands, where a few hundred would suffice; if we sold even one hundred of our DVDs to our fans at £10 each, many of us

-budgets for our entire film.
+could cover the budgets for our entire film.
 Ironically, that £1000 could then be spent on a BBFC rating.
 We need something to break this chicken-egg, carrot-stick deadlock.
-Could, or should, the BBFC offer low/no-budget film-makers a rate now, pay us back
+Could, or should, the BBFC offer low/no-budget film-makers a rate now, pay us back later

-of dodgy horror, porn and other bad things.
+purveyors of dodgy horror, porn and other bad things.
 In 2010, you are tarnishing every potential film and film-maker with the same brush.
-The VRA assumes my content is of a dubious and obscene nature, and surely is overkill when the obscene publications act would
+The VRA assumes my content is of a dubious and obscene nature, and surely is overkill when the obscene

 Mancattan isn't a horror film, or porn movie.
 It is a 90 minute rom-com, part of which was filmed in New York.
 I would love to sell you a copy to show you it is harmless, but I can't.
 I could sell it in the United States.